hotinglok/leave_meeting_button/README.md

       * ![IMG_20210417_222019](https://user-images.githubusercontent.com/53564281/116582819-a43c0d00-a90d-11eb-80f3-09246045bccc.jpg)

   7) Fit the completed keycap on the switch/stabs.
 Connect it to your computer and test it out.
 Hopefully everything works (it should)!
+  8) (Optional) Add adhesive anti-slip stickers to the base.
+I used different screws to what was listed so they weren't flush with the base.
+These stickers added some height so it was fine for me and also made the button move around much less on my desk.
 ## Outstanding items

 If you can help out here it will be much appreciated: